vasanthaganeshk/Ogar2-Server/README.md

 (**NOTE:** This are experimental builds!
 We cannot gurrantee that it will work at all!)

 # Current features above original Ogar2:
-* Logging in with Facebook.
-* Logging in with Google.
+* Logging in with Facebook and Google.
 * Splitting (Beta).
 * Ejecting (Beta).
 * Multi-Colored food.